wwt/docker-foundations/docs/sections/section_3.md

 ![DockerHub Base Image Search](../images/dockerhub-base-image-search.gif)

 Feel free to review the available images and read the supporting documentation about the images.
-This example will utilize a Python base image and specifically [`3.9.5-slim-buster`](https://github.com/docker-library/python/blob/4c919b943df198286386e00dff51c9cf4074c18d/3.9/buster/slim/Dockerfile)
+This example will utilize a Python base image named **slim-buster**.

 !!! info
     Here are some instructions for building a base image if you so desire: [Base Images](https://docs.docker.com/develop/develop-images/baseimages/)